scottyzen/woonuxt/README.md

 ## Get Started

-- Download the latest WooNuxt Setting [(woonuxt-settings.zip)](<(https://github.com/scottyzen/woonuxt-settings/releases)>).
+- Download the latest WooNuxt Settings plugin from the [woonuxt-settings releases](https://github.com/scottyzen/woonuxt-settings/releases).
 - Install and activate the plugin on your WordPress site.
 This will install all the required plugins for WooNuxt, add some useful fields to the WPGraphQL schema, and automatically retrieve the WooCommerce payment gateway settings for [Stripe](https://wordpress.org/plugins/woocommerce-gateway-stripe/) and [PayPal](https://woo.com/document/paypal-standard/).
 - Once the plugin is activated you are ready to deploy WooNuxt on whatever hosting you like or click one of the fast deploy buttons below.
-- Once the plugin is activated the only required environment variable is `GQL_HOST`.
-Check out the `.env.example` file for more details.
+- Once the plugin is activated, configure `GQL_HOST` and `NUXT_IMAGE_DOMAINS`.
+Check out the `.env.example` file for details.

 [![button](https://user-images.githubusercontent.com/5116925/218880214-a16287a7-fd8c-4299-9e65-0871136f0771.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/scottyzen/woonuxt) [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fscottyzen%2FWooNuxt3&repository-name=WooNuxt&env=GQL_HOST,NUXT_IMAGE_DOMAINS)